 Learn how it affects you.

-On Jan.
-1, 2019, the Provider Stability Act (PSA) will take effect.
-This is good news for providers across Tennessee, because it will require health plans to provide more transparency when making changes to policies, procedures and fee schedules.
+The Provider Stability Act (PSA) went into effect Jan.
+1, 2019.
+That's good news for providers across Tennessee, because it will require health plans to provide more transparency when making changes to policies, procedures and fee schedules.
 The law only applies to Commercial providers at this time.

 As an overview, the law will require all Tennessee health plans to give you more time to react to changes we make at our discretion.
 In addition, it will limit the number of times we can make certain types of changes.
 Learn more about the law and how it will affect you.